juliafrankenberg/DNA_barcoding_splintr/README.md

 The first step is to generate barcode counts files for each sample, and this is done following the nextflow pipeline BARtab: https://github.com/DaneVass/BARtab?tab=readme-ov-file#performance

-The second step is to further process the barcode counts files and get plots to understand the data; this is done following an R scrip: https://danevass.github.io/bartools/articles/bartools_quickstart.html
+The second step is to further process the barcode counts files and get plots to understand the data; this is done based on an R script: https://danevass.github.io/bartools/articles/bartools_quickstart.html

 Both analyses steps were developed by the authors of the SPLINTR paper (Dane Vass).